CHEMICAL ENGINEERING DEGREES AND CAREERS

 Schools & Degree Programs

-According to the U.S. Bureau of Labor Statistics' 2018-19 Occupational Outlook Handbook, the median national annual salary for chemical engineers is $98,340.
+According to the U.S. Bureau of Labor Statistics' 2022 Occupational Employment Statistics, the median national annual salary for chemical engineers is $106,260.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

 Chemists at DuPont, taking a break while their boss was out, tried stretching a gooey wad of polyester as far as they could just for fun.
 The result?
 The invention of nylon.